Anchor and Chief National Correspondent

-His CNN duties include daily reporting and breaking news coverage, including participation in major events such as the network's 2016 Election Night in America coverage.
-Past campaign experience includes moderating three presidential primary debates in 2012 as well as gubernatorial debates in Massachusetts and Florida.
+King is pivotal to the network's daily reporting and breaking news coverage and participates in major events such as CNN's 2016 Election Night in America coverage.
+Past campaign experience includes moderating three presidential primary debates in 2012.
 This past election was the third cycle in which King's reporting included use of CNN's "Magic Wall," which was first introduced in 2008 and was also integral part of the network's Emmy award-winning 2012 election night coverage.
-Other awards while at CNN include participating in the network's Peabody Award-winning 2008 political team, and its Emmy-award winning 2006 midterm election coverage.

 King is a native of Boston and earned a bachelor's degree in journalism from the University of Rhode Island.
 He also has been awarded honorary doctorate degrees from URI, American University and Hobart and William Smith Colleges.